EBF 301

 Source: EIA

 Alternative energy sources will continue to grow as long as economically feasible, and especially if government subsidies are available to support their production (e.g., – ethanol).
 Note that EIA publishes annual reports for the US Energy Outlook, which include future projections.
-If you are interested in the projected energy outlook in the United States, click here.
+If you are interested in the projected energy outlook in the United States, click on the EIA Annual Energy Outlook.
 You may notice EIA (Energy Information Administration) is projecting a significant increase in production and consumption from renewables by 2050.
 While, nuclear production is shown as being stable, and with the negligible emissions they produce.

 In addition, as far as natural gas goes, an increase is indicated.
 The residential use of heating oil and propane is steadily declining as conversions to natural gas steadily continue.
 (50% of US homes use natural gas for space heating and hot water.)
 Add to that the retirement of coal plants, or the outright switching from coal to natural gas, and growth in the consumption of natural gas will naturally occur.